Connective Bieberbach groups: Introduction

 By work of Calabi \cite{Calabi} (see the discussion in \cite{Szczepanski-book}, \cite{Wolf-spaces}) any Bieberbach group $G$ with infinite first homology group can be written as an iterated semidirect product

 where either $H$ is a Bieberbach group such that $H_1(H,\Z)$ is finite, or $H=\{1\}$, in which case $G$ is a poly-$\Z$ group.
 We use the Calabi decomposition of $G$ in conjunction with Theorem~\ref{thm:a} to prove the following: \begin{theorem} Let $G$ be a Bieberbach group.
-The following assertions are equivalent. \begin{itemize} \item[(i) ] $G$ is connective. \item[(ii) ] Every nontrivial subgroup of $G$ has a nontrivial center. \item[(iii) ] $G$ is a poly-$\Z$ group. \item[(iv) ] $\widehat{G}\setminus \{\iota\}$ has no nonempty compact open subsets. \end{itemize} \end{theorem}

-In general one cannot tell if a Bieberbach group is connective by just looking at its holonomy group.
-For instance there is a connective 3-dimensional Bieberbach group with the same holonomy $\Z/2\oplus \Z/2$ as the Hantzsche-Wendt group.
-However we have the following generalization of \cite[Thm.
-3.8]{Dad-Pennig-connective}: \begin{corollary} Let $m_1,...,m_r \in \Z\setminus\{0\}$ such that any pair $(m_i, m_j)$ is coprime for $i\neq j$.
-Then any Bieberbach group whose holonomy group is isomorphic to an iterated semidirect product $((\Z/{m_1}\rtimes \Z/{m_2})\rtimes \cdots )\rtimes \Z/{m_r}$ is connective. \end{corollary}
+The following assertions are equivalent. \begin{itemize} \item[(i) ] $G$ is connective. \item[(ii) ] Every nontrivial subgroup of $G$ has a nontrivial center. \item[(iii) ] $G$ is a poly-$\Z$ group. \item[(iv) ] $\widehat{G}\setminus \{\iota\}$ has no nonempty compact open subsets. \end{itemize} \end{theorem} Auslander and Kuranishi \cite{Auslander-Kuranishi} showed that any finite group is the holonomy group of some torsion free Bieberbach group.
+In general one cannot determine if a Bieberbach group is connective by just looking at its holonomy group.
+Nevertheless, by using results of \cite{Hiller} and \cite{Diffuse} one can derive the following: \begin{corollary} Let $D$ be a finite group. \begin{itemize} \item[(a) ] If $D$ is not solvable, then any Bieberbach group with holonomy $D$ is not connective. \item[(b) ] If $D$ is solvable with all Sylow subgroups cyclic (solvability is automatic in this case), then any Bieberbach group with holonomy $D$ is connective. \item[(c) ] If $D$ is solvable and has a non-cyclic Sylow subgroup, then there are Bieberbach groups $G_1$ connective and $G_2$ not connective both with holonomy group $D$. \end{itemize} \end{corollary} A discrete group $G$ is called locally indicable if every finitely generated non-trivial subgroup $L$ of $G$ has a quotient isomorphic to $\Z$ or equivalently $H_1(L,\Z)$ is infinite.
+The group $G$ is called diffuse if every non-empty finite subset $A$ of $G$ has an element $a\in A$ such that for any $g\in G$, either $ga$ or $g^{-1}a$ is not in $A$, \cite{Bowditch}.
+Linnell and Witte Morris \cite{Linnell-Witte} proved that an amenable group is diffuse if and only if is locally indicable.
+It follows then by Theorem~\ref{thm:char} that a Bieberbach group $G$ is connective $\Leftrightarrow$ $G$ is locally indicable $\Leftrightarrow$ $G$ is diffuse.